 I never had an interest in India, not even on my wishlist.
 The negative impact I heard from people is disappointing.
 That’s why it took me a long time to visit the place.
 However, when planning a trip to the Philippines to visit the family, I thought it was time for a visit.
 If I didn’t go, I would never experience it.

-I heard many people saying, India is a culture shock.
-Sure thing, every country has a negative and positive side, but as a native from the Philippines and have traveled to many places in Asia, I have a different vision of culture shock.
+Many people saying India is a culture shock.
+Every country has a negative and positive side, but as a native of the Philippines and have traveled to many places in Asia, I have a different vision of culture shock.

-A trip to India requires preparation, as there were a few things to be done before you fly into the country.
+A trip to India requires preparation, as a few things must be done before you fly into the country.
 Such as choosing which region to visit, flight booking, vaccination, tours, and tourist visa.
-India is a vast country; it was a difficult decision choosing places to visit.
+India is a vast country; it was a difficult decision to select places to visit.

-As our time is minimal, we decided to fly to New Delhi and doing the Rajasthan state.
-I’m not fond of tourist places, but for the first time in the country, we choose the popular destination.
+As our time is minimal, we decided to fly to New Delhi and do the Rajasthan state.
+I’m not fond of tourist places, but we choose a popular destination for the first time in the country.

 Going to India is not the same as going to Brunei.
 I’m aware malaria is a common disease anywhere in the world.
 But for India, it’s a different story.
 The sanitation in the country is pretty low than elsewhere in Asia.
 Some people we know were seriously sick during their trip to India.

 I have found a website Fit for travel.com what we should need for India.
 It looks like typhoid, hepatitis B, and A are essential when traveling to the country.
 It depends how long your trip is, as we are going only for two weeks, our doctor said that the three vaccines mentioned above were sufficient.
 If you have done this in the past, you don’t need it, but typhoid expires after three years, a recurrence required.
 It is not for nothing; a pricey treatment of 195 euros per person, but luckily refunded by our health insurance.

 transport when touring in India